This past weekend I spent with my future in-laws in Chicago and I had a

 Guaranteed, no matter how bad you think your life is if you had to make a list of the positive and negative, the good would outweigh the bad with flying colors.

-We celebrate birthdays.
+celebrate birthdays.

 Anniversaries.